The Robots of Tomorrow are Here Today

 Our medical malpractice, products liability, and commercial litigation attorneys work together to craft legal strategies with the best chances of success.
 We reach out to various medical, surgical, and industrial experts in order to strengthen your case.
 We also closely analyze current trends, case law, and best practices in this nuanced area of law.

 Contact Connecticut’s Robotic Surgery Attorneys TODAY

-If you believe that you were injured during or as a result of a robotic surgical procedure, you should consult with a highly-regarded law firm with the resources and capabilities necessary to handle your potential case.
+If you believe that you were injured during or as a result of a robotic surgical procedure, you should consult with a highly-regarded malpractice legal team in CT with the resources and capabilities necessary to handle your potential case.
 Our Connecticut injury litigation attorneys are experienced in handling injury and wrongful death cases involving this robotic surgical technology.

 Other Practice Areas We Handle

 Our committed malpractice legal team has extensive experience to represent clients on any type of malpractice claim, including:

 - Blood Transfusion Errors